economyplusdev/economyplusdev/README.md

   - Website: https://discord.com/application-directory/1028476352401248406

   # **Fairplay Website**
-  - A extension to Fairplay discord bot, with the key difference of allowing players to access Fairplay through a web dashboard.
+  A extension to Fairplay discord bot, with the key difference of allowing players to access Fairplay through a web dashboard, as well as viewing in depth statistics and live time updates about their server.
   - Website: https://economyplus.solutions

   # **Fairplay Developer Hub**
-  - Minecraft developer focused software application for aspiring developers to quickly upload and publish their scripts onto the Fairplay marketplace.
+  Minecraft developer focused software application for aspiring developers to quickly upload and publish their scripts onto the Fairplay marketplace.
   - Uses Machine learning to automatically catch errors in deployments as well creating a easy to use dashboard to upload scripts.
   - Website: https://devs.economyplus.solutions
   - **Preview it here** https://github.com/economyplusdev/Fairplay-developers-preview

   # **Minecraft Skin rendy**
-  -The problem: All service's on github/online would only support java skins and even then woudnt support mutiple faces like seen on bedrock, this would result in sometimes getting malformed skins and what not, this solves that.
+  The problem: All service's on github/online would only support java skins and even then woudnt support mutiple faces like seen on bedrock, this would result in sometimes getting malformed skins and what not, this solves that.
 We reconstruct the skin from the Uv data.
   - The solution: This means we support both the old skin format in which the skin would be manually mapped out onto a 3d vector(With multiple faces) as well as the new marketplace format that has persona + animation frames that need to be mapped out dynamically via the geometry_data in accordance with the pivots.
   - **View documentation** https://www.postman.com/bold-resonance-94846/skinrendererfp/request/jm02cd9/upload-new-skin